- *T&C Applied. Returns guaranteed by the Insurer as per the Insurance Plans.

 How to calculate life insurance premium?

 One can calculate the life insurance premium with the help of LIC premium calculator.
-By entering the sum assured amount, age and income in the premium calculator an individual can determine the premium amount of the policy.
+By entering the sum assured amount, age and income in the life insurance calculator an individual can determine the premium amount of the policy.

 What happens if you stop paying life insurance premiums?